beeware/briefcase/docs/reference/platforms/android.rst

 If you have an existing install of the Android SDK, it will be used by Briefcase if the ``ANDROID_HOME`` environment variable is set.
-If ``ANDROID_HOME`` is not present in the environment, Briefcase will honor the ``ANDROID_SDK_ROOT`` environment variable (the use of variable has been deprecated by Android).
+If ``ANDROID_HOME`` is not present in the environment, Briefcase will honor the deprecated ``ANDROID_SDK_ROOT`` environment variable.

 If you have an existing install of a Java 17 JDK, it will be used by Briefcase if the ``JAVA_HOME`` environment variable is set.
 On macOS, if ``JAVA_HOME`` is